pjdijxhoorn/milestone-project-2/readme.md

        visitors would be (beginning) coaches for fieldhockey.
        I want them to understand that this is a tool for them to use to time players field and bench time.

-       1.On the first page there is a explanation what the website does and how to create a players-list 2.On the timer page there is 1 text-blocks to explain the functions on that page.
+       1.On the first page there is an explanation what the website does and how to create a players-list 2.On the timer page there is 1 text-blocks to explain the functions on that page.
 For ipad screen size or up there is a second text-block that explains the field, and the drag-able blocks.